oogles/djem/docs/topics/pagination.rst

 Controlling page length
 -----------------------

 In a lot of cases, sites use a standard page length for multiple (sometimes numerous) paginated lists they display.
-Djem reduces the need to specify this value in repeated calls to :func:`get_page` by providing a setting that defines this standard page length: :ref:`setting-DJEM_DEFAULT_PAGE_LENGTH`.
+Djem reduces the need to specify this value in repeated calls to :func:`get_page` by providing a setting that defines this standard page length: :setting:`DJEM_DEFAULT_PAGE_LENGTH`.

 If added to your ``settings.py`` file, ``get_page()`` will use the defined page length in any call that does not explicitly pass the ``per_page`` argument.
 Providing the argument will override the default on a call-by-call basis.